jeroendoggen/Arduino-cheat-sheet/README.md

 Arduino Cheat Sheet
 ===================

-"Arduino Cheat Sheet" gives an overview of the most important Arduino commands and syntax.
+"Arduino Cheat Sheet" is a poster that gives an overview of the most important Arduino commands and syntax.

 It is based on [ArduinoCheatSheet](https://sites.google.com/site/mechatronicsguy/arduinocheatsheet "ArduinoCheatSheet") by The Mechatronics Guy.

+The poster is created with Brian Amberg's [baposter LaTeX poster style](http://www.brian-amberg.de/uni/poster/ "baposter LaTeX poster style").
+All the information is based on the [Arduino Language Reference website.](http://arduino.cc/en/Reference/HomePage "Arduino Language Reference website").

 Example: